What’s the difference between Möbelfakta and the Nordic Swan?

 The biggest differences between Möbelfakta and the Nordic Swan:

-The Nordic Swan has slightly more stringent environmental requirements in certain areas, such as chemicals and recycled materials.
+Swedish Möbelfakta includes requirements for social responsibility; the Nordic Swan does not.
+However, the Nordic Swan has slightly more stringent environmental requirements in certain areas, such as chemicals and recycled materials.
+The two certifications have different administrative arrangements, which means Möbelfakta costs less than the Nordic Swan.